Have You Heard About These Lesser-Known Wine Varietals?

 Tasting notes found in Grenache Noir vary, but most agree that it’s similar to Pinot Noir.

-You’ll find that grapes with thinner skins are usually light-bodied wines, but this isn’t quite the case with Grenache grapes.
+You’ll find that grapes with thinner skins are normally used in light-bodied wines, but this isn’t the case with Grenache Noir.
 While Grenache grapes have thinner skins, Grenache wine is high in alcohol which adds to its viscosity, thus making it a fuller-bodied wine.
 Remember, the higher the alcohol content, the fuller the wine (vice versa).

 Pronunication: gruh-naash nuh-waa